MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 When RTP is enabled, the result shows a value of 1.

-## Enable Behavior Monitoring for Microsoft Defender for Endpoint
+### Enable Behavior Monitoring for Microsoft Defender for Endpoint

-For more information on hoe to enable Behavior Monitoring for Defender for Endpoint, see [Deployment instructions](/defender-endpoint/behavior-monitor-macos#deployment-instructions).
+For more information on how to enable Behavior Monitoring for Defender for Endpoint, see [Deployment instructions](/defender-endpoint/behavior-monitor-macos#deployment-instructions).

 ### Example of how Behavior Monitoring works

 To see an example of how Behavior Monitoring blocks a payload:

 1. Create a bash script using a script/text editor such as nano or Visual Studio Code (VS Code):